a-lud/sea-snake-selection/ortholgs/ortholog-annotation/README.md

 ## 2.4 Annotate best-BLAST-hits using UniProtKB and NCBI GFF3 annotations

-Using the `BLAST` results from above, the script `annotateBlast.py` was used to filter for high-confidence alignments, followed by GO Term and gene-symbol annotation.
+Using the `BLAST` results from above, the script `annotateBlast.py` was used to filter for high-confidence alignments, followed by gene-symbol annotation.

 The filtering criteria for high confidence `BLAST` hits was as follows: